 Dr. Robert Schoen is a writer, musician, and composer.
-His soon-to-be-released book, On God’s Radar, follows his 2017-18 walk from coast-to-coast across the United States.
+His book, On God’s Radar, follows his 2017-18 walk from coast-to-coast across the United States.

 Schoen’s first novel, The Rabbi Finds Her Way, written with Catherine deCuir, will be published by Stonebridge Press in 2019.
 He is also the author of the award-winning book What I Wish My Christian Friends Knew About Judaism (Loyola Press).